-2024 Projects: Greenhouse Gas Emissions from Forage Production Systems
+2026 Projects: Greenhouse Gas Emissions from Forage Production Systems

-Current work includes our Net-Zero Initiative Dairy Soil and Water Regeneration Project.
-This work is led by the Dairy Research Institute (DRI) and was initiated in 2021 with funding from the Foundation for Food and Agriculture (FFAR) and private donors like Nestle, Newtrient and Starbucks.
 This initiative seeks to find ways to effectively reduce the greenhouse gas footprint of dairy forage production through soil health practices and manure management.
-In this project, we measure greenhouse gas emissions, soil hydraulic conductivity, soil parameters like moisture and temperature, as well as forage quality and yield.
+In this project, we measure greenhouse gas emissions, soil hydraulic conductivity, soil parameters like moisture and temperature, forage quality, and yield.
 We use these measurements to quantify the effect of management practices like cover cropping, manure injection, and the use of novel manure-based products.
 This is a six-year study.
 Our team conducts this research across three study sites in New York: two in western NY and one in central NY.
+Research teams rooted in seven other institutions are also conducting studies for this project throughout the United States.

-If you are interested in participating, contact Quirine Ketterings (qmk2@cornell.edu or 607-255-3061).
+For more information about this project, contact Quirine Ketterings (qmk2@cornell.edu or 607-255-3061).
 You can also write to: Quirine Ketterings, Nutrient Management Spear Program, Department of Animal Science, Cornell University, 323 Morrison Hall, Ithaca NY 14853.

 Goals